ideawu/icomet/README.md

 icomet
 ======

-A C1000K comet server built with libevent.
+A C1000K comet/push server built with libevent.

 iComet is powerfull, can be used as the messaging server of many applications, such as [web chat](http://www.ideawu.com/icomet/chat.html), mobile application, desktop application etc.